 The Americas are a vast quantity of land.
 The climate and environment varies dramatically depending upon location; consequently, the plants and animals available for human consumption also vary.
 Since explorers and travelers to the New World were affiliated with specific European kingdoms and staked claim to lands on behalf of these kingdoms, they brought back differing information to Europe about the peoples and foods of their new-found land.
 Consequently, adoption of New World foods into European cuisines was uneven.

 Some foods became wildly popular and spread quickly throughout Europe, like chocolate, the product of cacao, and tobacco, sometimes considered a food or medicine at this time.
+In this image from Traitez nouveaux & curieux du café, du thé et du chocolate, three drinks recently introduced to Europe (coffee, tea, and chocolate) are represented by people symbolizing the regions which first produced the beverages.
+Each person holds their respective drink and is posed with implements to make or serve it.
 Other foods, like potatoes, took a long time to gain popularity in the Old World.
 Some kingdoms adopted foods more readily than others at first, like tomatoes in Spain and Italy and turkey in France and England.
 Still other New World foods were embraced by non-Westerners as a result of trading and colonization efforts elsewhere on the globe.
 For example, chili peppers were transported to India and corn and cassava in Africa through these methods.
 Finally, many Old World foods were brought to the Americas by explorers and colonists, either for the necessity of consumption or the desire to profit from crop production.
 These crops and animals flourished in the New World and are still embedded in modern food cultures of the Americas.
 Beef, touted as one of the most iconic American foods, is not native to the New World.
 Introduced to the Americas by Europeans, cattle thrived in its new surroundings, growing in population to remarkable numbers.
 This growth, combined with the European introduction of horses, led to not only modern cowboy cultures North and South America, but contributed to deforestation and the destruction of indigenous crops.
 The introduction of other crops to the Americas, like wheat, rice, sugar, and coffee, had similarly dramatic results and mixed benefits in the New World.

 Questions to consider: